Additional information regarding the laws that apply to discrimination may be found on the Office of Justice Programs' Office of Civil Rights website.

 - Available to those with limited English proficiency?

-- Is there a mechanism for obtaining translation services?
+- Is there a mechanism for obtaining language assistance services?

 - Do agency personnel know how to access it?